drupal-graphql-compose/documentation/features/edges.md

 ## Enabling edges

-After enabling the feature module, Each entity type has the option to `Enable multiple query`.
+After enabling the feature module, Each entity type has the option to `Enable Multiple Query`.

 The node's schema type name is pluralised to name the query.
 For example, an `article` node type will have a query of `nodeArticles`.